-The Rackham SUGS program was developed to promote greater enrollment of qualified University of Michigan students in College of Engineering students in the M.S.E: Program by making it possible for students to pursue a five-year combined B.S.E./M.S.E, B.S.E./M.S.
-The program does not require a dual enrollment, though a minimum of two full terms (minimum of 9 hours each term) of graduate enrollment in Rackham only is required.
+The Rackham SUGS program was developed to promote greater enrollment of qualified University of Michigan students in College of Engineering students in the M.S.E. program by making it possible for students to pursue a five-year combined B.S.E./M.S.E, B.S.E./M.S.
+The program does not require a dual enrollment, though a minimum of two full terms (minimum of nine hours each term) of graduate enrollment in Rackham only is required.

 Consideration for Admission and Requirements

 Students qualified for SUGS are identified early in their undergraduate career by the College of Engineering.
 Students confirm an interest in the SUGS program to the college in the second term of their junior year.
 Students are advised by the college to plan for undergraduate and graduate course selections.
 No dual enrollment will be required.
 Students earning dual bachelors degrees are NOT eligible for SUGS.
 A minimum grade point average, set by each program, is required for provisional admission and subsequent enrollment into any SUGS program.
 The minimum must be at least 3.2 and may be higher in some programs.
 During the student’s senior year, a SUGS application is submitted to Rackham by the required program deadline, along with a SUGS Election Form.
 In those rare cases where the student decides to apply to the SUGS program during the last semester of the undergraduate program, the undergraduate program’s responsibilities will be limited to confirming that the listed classes can be double-counted and transferred.

 - Students will enroll in Rackham for any term within 12 months of graduation with the approval of the program.
-In a few instances students may have up to 6 credits of the undergraduate program outstanding upon enrollment in Rackham in accordance with Rackham rules.
+In a few instances students may have up to six credits of the undergraduate program outstanding upon enrollment in Rackham in accordance with Rackham rules.
 The undergraduate degree can be awarded as soon as the degree requirements are met.

 - SUGS students must enroll in Rackham only for two full terms minimum, paying full tuition.